 Conduct exit interviews

-One of the most effective yet frequently overlooked solutions to turnover is an exit interview process.
+One of the most effective, yet frequently overlooked, solutions to turnover is an exit interview process.
 Don’t squander the opportunity to learn from your mistakes as an employer by dismissing a great employee without asking them where you went wrong.
 When they’re headed out the door, employees are more likely to be candid about their grievances and provide honest feedback.
-You can then use this information to make improvements that matter.
+You can then use this information to make improvements that matter to employees who are sticking around.